Welcome to the Music Department

 The Convent of Jesus and Mary Language College Music department is extremely active in all areas of the subject.
 From practical elements including ensembles to written forms such as composing and history and analysis, Music is alive and thriving at the Convent.

 Students are encouraged to start learning an instrument during KS3 and the Convent encourages this further with a heavily subsidised programme to allow every student the opportunity.
 Through private instrumental lessons, students are further encouraged to join one of the many ensembles offered at the convent.
 The school choir has grown dramatically over the last few years and have performed at a number of high profile events across the school.
-The choir have previously represented the school at Wembley Arena for the ‘Voice in a Million’ event and performed carols at ‘Westfield’ Stratford.
-A number of the girls had solo parts and sang with the Stage Choir.
-Last year the whole of Year 7 worked alongside the Royal Philharmonic Orchestra on a creative project which allowed each class to develop their own piece of music which they then performed with part of the orchestra.
+Last year the choir represented the school at Wembley Arena for the ‘Voice in a Million’ event.
+Previously the whole of Year 7 worked alongside the Royal Philharmonic Orchestra on a creative project which allowed each class to develop their own piece of music which they then performed with part of the orchestra.
 25 students were then selected to represent the school, performing alongside schools from Brent with the whole of the Royal Philharmonic Orchestra at Brent Civic Centre.

 Across the school students are incredibly active in music and continually cultivate opportunities for performance.
 Girls are encouraged to actively participate in the singing and playing of Liturgical Music to support our beautiful celebrations of Mass each week.